Community-Data-Toolkits-Workshop/CDTW/about.md

 ## Things to Do

-- **[The Workers Arts & Heritage Centre](https://wahc-museum.ca/event/declaration/)**: The community museum and cultural centre includes a main gallery of contemporary artists that explore issues related to work, social justice, history and challenge pre-conceived notions of labour and workers.
-The current exhibition, Declaration, celebrates the act of voicing a demand, standing together, making a petition, and mourning collective loss.
-Each banner looks back and looks forward, connecting ways in which declarative acts continue to unite and divide us.
+- **[The Workers Arts & Heritage Centre](https://wahc-museum.ca/event/declaration/)**: The community museum and cultural centre features a main gallery showcasing contemporary artists exploring themes of work, social justice, and history, challenging conventional ideas about labor.
+The current exhibit, Declaration, commemorates collective actions like making demands, standing together, petitioning, and mourning losses.
+The displayed banners reflect on past and future declarative acts, highlighting both their unifying and divisive impacts.

-- **[Hamilton Artists Inc](https://www.theinc.ca/exhibitions/mullyanne-nimito-amiskwaciy-waskahikan)**: The featured exhibition is Mullyanne Nîmito amiskwaciy-wâskahikan.
-Nîmito in nêhiyawêwin translates to she dances.
-Artist Mullyanne Nîmito explores ideas around Nehiyaw alien, protection, movement as healing, ancestral knowledge, traditional practice and Nehiyaw fashion.
+- **[Hamilton Artists Inc](https://www.theinc.ca/exhibitions/mullyanne-nimito-amiskwaciy-waskahikan)**: In the gallery's highlighted display, titled "Mullyanne Nîmito amiskwaciy-wâskahikan," artist Mullyanne Nîmito explores profound themes such as Nehiyaw alienation, protection, healing through movement, ancestral wisdom, traditional practices, and the Nehiyaw fashion.

-- **[The Art Gallery of Hamilton](https://www.artgalleryofhamilton.com/)**: With a featured exhibit by [RBC Artist in Residence Melissa General](https://www.artgalleryofhamilton.com/exhibition/melissa-general/), whose evolving new body of work centres on her identity as a Mohawk artist from Six Nations of the Grand River Territory.
-Her practice is focused on her home territory of Six Nations of the Grand River and the concepts of memory, language and land.
+- **[The Art Gallery of Hamilton](https://www.artgalleryofhamilton.com/)**: The gallery is currently showcasing the work of [RBC Artist in Residence Melissa General](https://www.artgalleryofhamilton.com/exhibition/melissa-general/).
+Her latest collection revolves around her identity as a Mohawk artist from Six Nations of the Grand River Territory.
+Melissa's artistic focus centers on her homeland, exploring themes of memory, language, and the significance of the land.

-- **[Erland Lee Museum](https://erlandleemuseum.ca)**: An international organization formed in 1897 to promote the education of isolated rural women.
-The Museum is open for walk-in tours on Fridays and Saturdays from 11:00 am - 4:00pm, or any day by appointment.
+- **[Erland Lee Museum](https://erlandleemuseum.ca)**: The museum, established in 1897 as an international organization to advance the education of isolated rural women, welcomes visitors for walk-in tours on Fridays and Saturdays between 11:00 am and 4:00 pm and by appointment on any other day.

-- **[Hamilton Street Art Tour](https://tourismhamilton.com/street-art-guide/ )**: Hamilton’s Street art scene offers a window into the city’s character and many stories such as Woman with Flowers, Helping Hand, A World of Welcome etc.

-- **[Historical Walking Tour in Downtown Hamilton](https://www.hamilton.ca/people-programs/hamilton-municipal-cemeteries/our-cemeteries/historical-walking-tours)**: Visit landmarks such as the Hamilton City Hall, the Central Library, and the historic Gore Park.

-- **[Dundurn Castle](https://tourismhamilton.com/partner/dundurn-national-historic-site/)**: Once a key trading location for the Mississaugas and then the site of a fortified military encampment for British and loyalist soldiers.
-It later became the opulent home of one of Canada's first premiers, Sir Allan MacNab and is now a National Historic Site.
-Today, costumed interpreters lead personal and intimate tours throughout Dundurn Castle that tell the story of the wealthy family who lived above stairs and the servants who lived and worked below.
+- **[Dundurn Castle](https://tourismhamilton.com/partner/dundurn-national-historic-site/)**: Formerly a significant trade site for the Mississaugas and a fortified military camp, transformed into the lavish residence of Sir Allan MacNab, one of Canada's early premiers.
+Now designated a National Historic Site, the castle offers guided tours by costumed interpreters, providing insights into the lives of the affluent family upstairs and the servants below.

-- **[The Cotton Factory](https://www.cottonfactory.ca)**: The historical industrial complex, formerly known as The Imperial Cotton Company Limited, has been repurposed for for small manufacturing and as an office space for creative professionals.
+- **[The Cotton Factory](https://www.cottonfactory.ca)**: The historical industrial complex, formerly known as The Imperial Cotton Company Limited, has been repurposed for small-scale manufacturing and as an office space for creative professionals.

-- **[Hamilton Farmer’s Market](https://hamiltonfarmersmarket.ca)**: The Hamilton Farmers' Market was established in 1837 and is located in beside Jackson Square and the Hamilton Public Library.
-Bring a couple of reusable bags – you'll have plenty of national and international foods to choose from with over 60 vendors open year-round.
+- **[Hamilton Farmer’s Market](https://hamiltonfarmersmarket.ca)**: Founded in 1837, the Hamilton Farmer's Market is situated next to Jackson Square and the Hamilton Public Library and offers a variety of national and international foods.

-- **[The Westdale Theatre](https://www.thewestdale.ca/)**: Independent movie theatre located near campus in Westdale Village.
+- **[The Westdale Theatre](https://www.thewestdale.ca/)**: Independent movie theatre located near McMaster campus in Westdale Village.

-- **[The Casbah](https://casbahlounge.ca/)**: Veteran venue for independent music.
+- **[The Casbah](https://casbahlounge.ca/)**: Popular local haunt for live music.

 ## Hiking in Hamilton
 - [Webster’s Falls and Tew’s Falls](https://geotrail.ca/websters-falls-and-gorge-walk/) (4.1 km, 2.1 hr)